McGranahanLab/Guidebook/UCL_cluster_beginner_tutorial.md

 | Error         | allpending states with error                   | Eqw, Ehqw, EhRqw        |
 | Deleted       | all running and suspended states with deletion | dr,dt,dRr,dRt,ds, dS, dT,dRs, dRS, dRT |

-After the job is completed, two files will be created: test.e<some numbers> and test.o<some numbers>.
+After the job is completed, two files will be created: test.e**Some_Numbers** and test.o**Some_Numbers**.
 The first one contains error messages and should be empty and the second one contains just messages and should have our "Hello" + samtools help output.

-## Multicore programs & RAM for them
+## Multicore programs and RAM for them
-**IMPORTANT NOTE:** before you just request more cores for your job and launch it hoping that more cores will speed up the execution, *check that your code can be parallelized!*.
-For example, if you want to run `samtools flagstat` command, it has no option to specify number of threads/cores to use, therefore, it can only be run in single thread/core mode.
+**IMPORTANT NOTE:** before you just request more cores for your job and launch it hoping that more cores will speed up the execution, **check that your code can be parallelized!**.
+For example, if you want to run `samtools flagstat` command, it has no option to specify number of threads or cores to use, therefore, it can only be run in single thread or core mode.
 This means that you can give it as many cores as you'd like, it will still be using just 1.

 In order to run your script in multicore mode, you need to add `#$ -pe smp 8` to the header of your launching script.